20521143/panic-at-the-distro/README.md

-# patd-results: A Study of Malware Prevention in Linux Distributions
+# Panic!
+At The Distro: A Study of Malware Prevention in Linux Distributions

-This repository contains the source code and data for the paper titled "A Study of Malware Prevention in Linux Distributions".
+This repository contains the source code and data for the paper titled "Panic!
+At The Distro: A Study of Malware Prevention in Linux Distributions".
 The primary objective is to evaluate the performance of six open-source malware detection scanners.

 ## Table of Contents